 Adoptions of pets rise due to the healing power of music!

-Everyone else ignored this street performer but not these music-loving kittens!
+Everyone else ignored this street performer but not these meowsic loving kittens!

 Music therapy becomes massage therapy!

-Meet Bess my biggest fan and MUSE!
-This music loving massage therapist kitty dances and purrs when she hears funky music and shows her support by giving PAWsome kitty massages!
-I will be posting my song Catification with a music cat video soon so stay tuned...
+Meet Ozzy my biggest fan!
+This music loving massage therapist kitty dances and purrs when he hears music he likes and shows his support by giving PAWsome kitty massages!

 These pets are having a jam session!